“Kissing a person who smokes is like kissing an ashtray!”

 While this statement might be a hyperbole, it’s a sentiment many non-smokers share and it turns out, may be rooted in fact.

 More often than not, smokers tend to have poorer oral hygiene than their non-smoking counterparts.
+Smokers are usually more likely to require oral surgery to treat their teeth than anybody who does not smoke.
 With every puff of smoke they inhale, smokers are at a higher risk of experiencing:

 - Stained teeth and excess tartar: Nothing can ruin a smile more than a mouthful of stained and yellow teeth with obvious evidence of tartar.
 Not a pretty sight!